nuvla/deployment-k8s/prod/README.md

 This folder contains deployment of Nuvla service.

 The deployment is done on Kubernetes cluster via Helm chart.

+The deployment was tested on Kubernetes 1.23.1.

 The core of Nuvla depends on three services: